How strong is the human voice?

-The human voice is something extremely durable.
-Theoretically, each of us could speak or sing even 24 hours a day, with no apparent break.
-This can happen only if the voice is always treated with great care.
-Care does not mean becoming maniacs of vocal hygiene, but to fully understand all the mechanisms that regulate it.
+The human voice is something extremely resilient.
+Theoretically, each of us could speak or sing 24 hours a day, without any apparent break.
+This can only happen if you have always cared about your voice very carefully.
+Caring doesn't mean becoming a maniac for vocal hygiene, but understanding all the mechanisms that regulate it.

-We must learn to listen to the messages that launch our body to intervene at the first sign of a problem: it is always too late afterwards.
-I am finding more and more reckless people who, instead of bothering to identify the cause of a pain in the vocal apparatus, think to solve the problem by using local anesthetic.
-An anesthetic takes away the pain, pushing us to go further, increasing the damage to excess.
+It is necessary also to learn how to listen to the messages that our body sends out in order to intervene at the first signs of an issue: afterward it is always too late.
+I meet more and more reckless people who instead of worrying about finding the cause of a phonatory pain believe they can solve the problem using local anesthetics.
+An anesthetic removes the pain, pushing us to go further, increasing the damage disproportionately.

-A healthy voice, which comes naturally to a person who has never abused it, is therefore super tough.
-However, the voice ruined and abused by a person who has treated it badly becomes incredibly delicate.
-It can subside in less than an hour's speech or in less than ten minutes of singing.
+The healthy, natural voice of someone who has never abused it is therefore super strong.
+Instead, the spoiled and abused voice of someone who mishandled it becomes incredibly delicate.
+It can fade in less than an hour of speech or less than ten minutes of singing.

-When you ruin your voice, or rather the vocal cords, it takes at least six months to hope to return to a state of normality from which to experiment with all its potentials.
-Anyone who feels pain during a voice lesson must be aware that they are going to find a reduction of its expressive possibilities by more than 50%, as well as a whole host of medical problems.
+When you damage the voice, or rather the vocal cords, it takes at least six months before you hope to return them to a condition of normality in which to experience their full potential.
+Anyone who feels pain during a vocal lesson must be aware that they are facing a decrease in their expressive possibilities of more than 50%, as well as a whole series of medical problems.
 Voice and pain are never together.